facebookresearch/CTrLBenchmark/README.md

-# LifeLongLearningBenchmark

-See Lileb-Training/README.md for a descriiption and requirements
+/!\ Doc in progress

+# Continual Transfer Learning Benchmark
+Benchmark aiming at helping research by investigating the behaviour of different models in the Lifelong Learning context.

 See the CONTRIBUTING file for how to help out.

 # LICENSE
-See the LICENSE file..
+See the LICENSE file.